Tadworth: Sport

 Tadworth has a Non-League football club Banstead Athletic F.C. who play at Merland Rise.

 Tadworth Athletic Club is Tadworth's local running club with men's and women's teams.
 Formed in 1981, they train on local roads in the winter and on the Downs in the summer every Tuesday evening.
 The teams participate in the Surrey Cross-Country League and the Surrey Road Running League.
 The men's team, led by David Williamson, won the Surrey Road League in 2012.
 Each January, the club organises the Tadworth Ten race that attracts hundreds of runners.
 It starts and ends at Epsom Downs Racecourse and passes through Tadworth and Walton-on-the-Hill.

-Tadworth Cricket Club is situated opposite the Duke's Head Pub, on the south-east side of the B2032.
+Tadworth Cricket Club is situated on the south-east side of the B2032.
 It has picturesque grounds surrounded by woodland.
 The club was founded in 1903, and at that time the club was originally based at a site some 400 yards north of where it is currently situated.
 It is not known exactly when the club moved to its present site, but it is believed to be before World War I. The 'Green' was substantially smaller then and lacked a pavilion.

 In 1951 the club members built a new pavilion near the present site.
 The pavilion, along with the whole of the clubs' records and ground equipment, were destroyed by fire.
 The new pavilion was opened by Alf Gover (formerly of Surrey CCC and England) during Tadworth Village week in 1993.
 During the summer months, cricket is played at the ground by members of the Club.

 Culture and community

-Shops and services
+Commerce

 The village has two, or possibly three, small shopping areas.
 The largest is around the station, approximately in the centre of the Tadworth area.
 There is another towards the south of the area, nearer to Walton Heath, and a third, known locally as Shelvers Hill, to the north, near to Epsom Downs.
 The shops in these areas include a butcher's shop, fishmonger and game dealer, baker, greengrocer and delicatessen.

 There are also two estate agents, a travel agent, an off licence, a gift shop, several restaurants and two newsagents/general stores.
-Services include one bank, a post office, a medical centre, a dentist, an optician, tyre specialist and a vet's surgery.
-There are three public houses situated to the south-east of the village centre, along the B2032 Dorking Road, these being the Blue Anchor, the Duke's Head and Inn on the Green.
+Services include one bank, a post office, a medical centre, a dentist, an optician, tyre specialist and a vet's surgery and three public houses.

-International film actress Betty Stockfeld died in Tadworth on 27 January 1966.